MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 Worked on global differential privacy, epsilon-delta definition and laplacian noise on the notes (lesson 3,4,5 of section 1) .

+## Day 20

+Finished with Laplace noise and delta-epsilon definition.
+Working on PATE analysis and differential privacy for deep learning.

 ## Todo list

 - [ ] Finish lesson notes and proyects